 OxyContin can be abused by chewing a tablet or crushing it and then snorting or dissolving the powder in liquid before injecting it, which bypasses the time-release function and increases the risk for a life-threatening overdose.
 OxyContin has implemented an abuse-deterrent formulation that makes it harder to harvest the powder when the drug is crushed; it becomes mushy or gooey instead of an easily manipulated powder.
 It is still widely abused, however, and any use of the drug beyond the boundaries of a medically necessary and legitimate prescription is considered drug abuse.

 OxyContin is extremely habit-forming.
-Even if a person takes it as directed to control pain, the individual may start to develop withdrawal symptoms and drug cravings in between doses, prompting misuse of the drug in the form of additional or higher doses.
+Even if a person takes it as directed to control pain, they may start to develop withdrawal symptoms and drug cravings in between doses, prompting misuse of the drug in the form of additional or higher doses.
 OxyContin abuse increases the possible risk factors and withdrawal symptoms.

 OxyContin withdrawal is both physically and emotionally uncomfortable.
 However, several methods can help to manage the potential side effects of detox.

 Opioid drugs like OxyContin are effective pain relievers because they interact with the brain’s chemistry and shut down some of the messages that tell the body to feel pain.
 Opioids also raise the levels of dopamine in the brain; this chemical messenger is involved in feelings of pleasure, movement abilities, sleep functions, and thinking and learning.
 Elevated levels of dopamine produce the powerful and pleasant high that opioids are known for.